 1. Is it necessary for a person coming to Flowpark to have climbing experience?

 It is not necessary.
 You’ll learn easily how to use the equipment.
 The staff instructs all the customers on how to use the climbing equipment before entering the courses.
 In addition to this, before one is allowed to enter the other climbing courses, every customer must prove on the test course that he or she knows how to use the equipment.
 Flowstaff also circles the park and you may always ask for tips on passing the courses.

 2. Is it safe to climb on the courses?

 There are risks connected to all climbing, as well as to sports in general.
 Nevertheless, by means of proper safety systems and proper actions, these risks can be limited to the minimum.
-The standards SFS 15567-1 and 15567-2 of the Finnish Standards Association SFS that define the safety norms for the structure and safety requirements of adventure courses and their operating requirements are adhered to in the building and operating of the Flowpark courses.
+The European Standards SFS-EN 15567-1 and SFS-EN 15567-2 define the norms for the construction, safety and operating requirements of rope courses and their requirements are adhered to in the building and operating of the Flowpark courses.
 The condition of the courses is inspected by means of regular routines.
 As climbing equipment, we use the brand products supplied by well-known climbing equipment manufacturers, and they are inspected every time after they have been used.
 And in addition to this, when the customer follows the safety rules and given instructions, it is safe to climb on the courses.

 3. Are there any age, height or weight restrictions?